oslabs-beta/MicrObserv/README.md

 - [x] Add README
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add GitHub Merges Tracking.
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add Login & Registration.
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add Multiple Charts to keep track of different metrics.

 See the [open issues](https://github.com/oslabs-beta/MicrObserv/issues?q=is%3Aopen+is%3Aissue) for a full list of proposed features (and known issues).